cloud-gov/pages-infra/README.md

   - enter the environment directory: `cd terraform/<environment>`
   - create environment-specific credentials: create a copy of the desired environment's `.secrets.auto.tfvars.example` file named `.secrets.auto.tfvars` and populate with appropriate values
   - create an `aws-vault` profile with the appriopriate values for the [backend credentials](#backend-credentials)
-  - initialize terraform: `aws-vault exec <your profile> -- terraform init`
+  - initialize terraform: `aws-vault exec --no-session <your profile> -- terraform init`

 For each environment configured above, you should be able run `terraform plan` to see the potential effects of any changes.